leongkkevin/LogicCalculator/README.md

 ![](artifacts/SampleOutput.png)

 Each row is a specific breakdown of the statement starting from the singular characters to the final full-length statement.
+A 1 represents Truth and a 0 represents False.